 This study examines the impact of providing citizens with information about Parliamentary candidates via structured inter-party debates in the lead up to the Sierra Leone November 2012 Elections.
 Randomization and treatments were conducted on multiple levels: constituency, polling center and individual (details on sampling and randomization are available in the project's "Sampling Procedures" document).
 This pre-analysis plan governs the analysis of the polling-center level treatment only.
 It was written and registered with the Abdul Latif Jameel Poverty Action Lab before fieldwork for the exit poll, which is the primary source of data for this analysis, was completed (where the current estimated completion date is 22 November 2012).
-This document is the first installment in a planned sequence of registry and data analysis, where we will next: (i) register separate plans for the individual-level and constituency-level treatments; (ii) analyze treatment effects for the individual-level treatments; (iii) analyze the expert panel scoring of debates and the before/after debate surveys; (v) register an update to this document reflecting learning from steps 2 to 4; and then (vi) analyze treatment effects at the polling-center level in the exit poll and voting returns data
+This document is the first installment in a planned sequence of registry and data analysis, where we will next: (i) register separate plans for the individual-level and constituency-level treatments; (ii) analyze treatment effects for the individual-level treatments; (iii) examine the distribution of outcomes for the control group polling centers in the exit poll data; (iv) analyze the expert panel scoring of debates and the before/after debate surveys; (v) register an update to this document reflecting learning from steps 2 to 4; and then (vi) analyze treatment effects at the polling-center level in the exit poll and voting returns data